andrup/CarND-LaneLines-P1/documentation/documentation.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+### The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report